NetLogo/Time-Extension/README.md

 The **time extension** has the following notable behavior:

 * **LogoTimes can store DATETIMEs, DATEs, or DAYs** - A LogoTime is a flexible data structure that will represent your time data as one of three varieties depending on how you create the LogoTime object.
 A LogoTime can be a DATETIME, a DATE, or a DAY:
-  * A DATEIME is a fully specified instant in time, with precision down to a millisecond (e.g. January 2, 2000 at 3:04am and 5.678 seconds).
+  * A DATETIME is a fully specified instant in time, with precision down to a millisecond (e.g. January 2, 2000 at 3:04am and 5.678 seconds).
   * A DATE is a fully specified day in time but lacks any information about the time of day (e.g. January 2, 2000).
   * A DAY is a generic date that does not specify a year (e.g. January 2).<br/>

   The behavior of the **time extension** primitives depend on which variety of LogoTime you are storing.
 For example, the difference between two DATETIMES will have millisecond resolution, while the difference between two DATES or two DAYS will only have resolution to the nearest whole day.

   As another example, a DAY representing 01/01 is always considered to be before 12/31.
 Because there's no wrapping around for DAYs, they are only useful if your entire model occurs within one year and doesn't pass from December to January.
 If you need to wrap, use a DATE and pick a year for your model, even if there's no basis in reality for that year.
+(DAY LogoTime variables are useful, however, as parameters defining the date when something happens every simulated year.
+You can, for example, use time extension commands to say that a species’ breeding season starts on one DAY—15 May—and ends on another—25 June—each year.)

-* **You create LogoTime objects by passing a string** - The time:create primitive was designed to both follow the standard used by joda-time, and to make date time parsing more convenient by allowing a wider range of delimiters and formats.
+* **You create LogoTime objects by passing a string** - The time:create primitive was designed to both follow the standard used by the Java time library, and to make date time parsing more convenient by allowing a wider range of delimiters and formats.
 For example, the following are all valid DATETIME strings:
   * "2000-01-02T03:04:05.678"
   * "2000-01-02T3:04:05.678"
   * "2000-01-02 03:04:05"